Propane, Propane Gas & Liquid Propane Gas | Is Propane LPG

 Propane can be supplied in either liquid propane gas or vapour (gas).

-Most propane applications use vapour.
+Most propane gas applications use vapour.

 Appliances such as water heaters, room heaters and cookers all use vapour.